 Cleaning is like sanding.
 With a specific end goal which is to make the material more bright and smoother, while cleaning you are just expelling the surface of the material so that scratches are removed by polishing.Â Each material has diverse properties and will buff in a different way therefore it is wise to understand the physical properties of the material before starting with the buffing process.
 In order to be safe, it’s advisable to try buffing on a smaller surface and see how it reacts.
 If it works fine then you can proceed with the rest.

-Polishing is a chemical process which involves reactions, thus can produces harmful gases which when inhaled can cause health and respiratory problems.
-Therefore it is advisable to follow few instructions.
+Polishing is a chemical process that involves reactions, thus can produce harmful gases which when inhaled can cause health and respiratory problems.
+Therefore it is advisable to follow a few instructions.
 Always carry out polishing in an open space.
 Cover your hands with gloves which would protect your skin from any chemical reactions if any.
 Try and dress up in cotton clothes rather than synthetic cloths.
-Wear protective googles or shades to protect your eyes.
-Make sure that the area is non cluttered and is well ventilated.
-It is always advisable to carry out polishing in an open area, than a close room.
+Wear protective goggles or shades to protect your eyes.
+Make sure that the area is non-cluttered and well-ventilated.
+It is always advisable to carry out polishing in an open area than a closed room.

 Step 1: Sanding